majava3000/scorpy/doc/intro.rst

   time (duration).
 This is opposed to the model where a signal value is stored for each point in time.
 Scorpy cannot represent duration of zero, so minimum segment duration will always be 1.
-Duration is unitless, and a `timescale` is used to convert into (or from) physical time representation.
+Duration is unitless, and a `timescale` is used to convert into (or from) physical time representation. `None` cannot be used as a value for a segment.
 Segiter
   Short hand for Segment iterator, which is the internal implementation model for most of the useful processing functions in scorpy.
 Most functions are